ericom-gideon/docs/docs/servers/how_to_create_a_template_from_your_server.md

 3. Click on the __Storage__ tab.
 You will see the __Create Template__ button next to your primary disk volume.

 4. Click __Create Template__ and give your template a name.
-The template will propagate into the same zone as the existing server, if you wish for the server to be in other zones go to __Servers__> __Resources__, Select __Edit__ next to your template and check the box/s of the zones you wish to have that template in (progress for that copy will be displayed)
+The template will propagate into the same zone as the existing server __Please note that the template creation process will vary depending on the server size__, if you wish for the server to be in other zones go to __Servers__> __Resources__, Select __Edit__ next to your template and check the box/s of the zones you wish to have that template in (progress for that copy will be displayed)

 5. Start your server again once the new template has successfully completed.